archlinux/alpm/alpm-repo-db/resources/specification/alpm-repo-descv1.5.md

 The URL for the project of the package.
 The value is a valid URL or an empty string (e.g. `https://example.org`).
+If the URL is an empty string, the section can be omitted.

 ### %LICENSE%